swiftbytegbr/gmc-docs/docs/nav/reference/servers/start.md

 - Method: POST
 - Path (REST): `/server/{serverId}/start`
 - Returns: 204 No Content
-- Backend behavior: Enqueues a start task.
+- Backend behavior: Starts the server if stopped.
 409 if already running or busy.

 === "Java"